-Groundswell are undertaking research to understand the impacts of COVID-19 on the lives of people experiencing homelessness.
+Since the pandemic hit in March 2020, Groundswell have been undertaking research to understand the impacts of COVID-19 on the lives of people experiencing homelessness.
 The project aims to understand how COVID-19 and the response to it is affecting the lives of people who are homeless and include the voices of people experiencing homelessness in the national and local decision-making processes.

-The insight is gathered through a range of data collection methods.
+We are gathering insight through a range of data collection methods.
 These include:

 - Archiving secondary information which chronologically illustrates local, national and policy responses to COVID-19 and homelessness.

 - Telephone interviews with people experiencing homelessness to gather narratives and find out how COVID-19 is directly impacting people.
 If you or someone you know would be interested in sharing your experience, find out more here.

 - Regular text and audio reports from our ‘mobile reporters’ across the country using a citizen journalism approach, in partnership with On Our Radar.
 These stories are shared on our microsite.